edobynsHOTB/FlipTix-CodeChallenge/README.md

-#Getting started with the Eventz App
+# Getting started with the Eventz App
-##Clone the repo
+1) Clone the repo
-##cd into the directory
+2) cd into the projects directory
-##run 'yarn install' to install the depencies
+3) run 'yarn install' to install the depencies

-#Requirements
+4) run yarn start to start the app

-##It is best to have Yarn installed
+# Requirements
-##To run the app in development on your phone, install the Expo app and scan the barcode when starting up the app.
+It is best to have Yarn installed.
+The app makes use of the Expo tool.

 # Code Challenge